 The need for prior art searching is highlighted in Waikatolink Ltd v Comvita New Zealand Ltd. Comvita had entered into a NZ$3.5m agreement with Waikatolink Ltd (WL) to sell it some honey gel patents and license Comvita to use its "honey IP" for wound and skin care products, including the right to use WL's existing and future knowledge about the unique manuka factor (UMF) molecule responsible for antibacterial activity in manuka honey.
 In all the agreement covered 11 patents with an estimated $8.8m annual turnover.

 The Tauranga High Court found WL had engaged in misleading and deceptive conduct by making representations to Comvita that it was on the brink of isolating and characterizing the UMF bioactive compound, when in fact (contrary to the belief of its own key staff) it was not.
-Only after paying $1.5m to WL as a first instalment under the agreement, Comvita made a Google search and found that the UMF molecule had previously been identified by another party.
+Only after paying $1.5m to WL as a first installment under the agreement, Comvita made a Google search and found that the UMF molecule had previously been identified by another party.

 Comvita was granted a $1m set-off from the $2m amount owed to WL under the agreement.
 Justice Harrison commented that with hindsight Comvita had not taken the necessary steps to protect itself in terms of conducting its own preliminary due diligence.